Eco-Friendly vs Sustainable: What's the Difference?

 Non-toxic products are designed to be safe for human health and to avoid harmful chemicals.

-This is a crucial aspect of eco-friendliness and sustainability but doesn't cover the whole picture.
+This is a crucial aspect of eco-friendliness and sustainability, but it doesn't cover the whole picture.

 You can read more about the concept of non-toxic in my What Does Non-Toxic Mean article.